Synonyms: SAR 443060

 In March 2018, Denali started evaluating single and multiple doses of DNL747 in 56 healthy volunteers in the Netherlands.
 In November that year, the company announced that DNL747 was generally well-tolerated at doses that met goals for brain exposure and target engagement as measured by a blood-based biomarker of RIPK1 activity (see company press release).

 In December 2018, Denali started a single-site, Phase 1 study of DNL747 in 16 people with ALS, also in the Netherlands.
-This crossover trial randomizes participants to either DNL747 or placebo for 29 days and, after 14 days of washout, switches drug/placebo assignment in a second 29-day treatment period.
-Primary outcomes measure safety and tolerability, secondary outcomes measure pharmacokinetics and -dynamics by day 86.
-The trial is set to run until August 2019.
+This crossover trial randomized participants to either DNL747 or placebo for 29 days and, after 14 days of washout, switched drug/placebo assignment in a second 29-day treatment period.
+Primary outcomes measured safety and tolerability, secondary outcomes measured pharmacokinetics and -dynamics by day 86.

-In February 2019, a Phase 1 trial at two centers, in Florida and the Netherlands, began enrolling 16 people with an Alzheimer’s diagnosis supported by biomarker evidence of amyloid positivity.
-This trial uses the same 29-day crossover design and outcome measures, and is set to run until August 2019.
+In February 2019, a Phase 1 trial at three centers, in Florida and the Netherlands, began enrolling 16 people with an Alzheimer’s diagnosis supported by biomarker evidence of amyloid positivity.
+This trial uses the same 29-day crossover design and outcome measures, and is set to run until December 2019.

 For trials of this compounds, see clinicaltrials.gov